Becoming a Dehonian

 3. Novitiate

-After two to four years as a candidate, a man can next apply for the novitiate.
-This year of intense prayer and study covers our history, our founder and, most important, our community’s spirituality.
+After two to four years as a candidate, you can next apply for the novitiate.
+This is a year of intense prayer and study that covers our history, our founder, and, most importantly, our community’s spirituality.
 The novitiate is the final step before a man applies to take vows with the Priests of the Sacred Heart.

 4. Temporary vows

-During these initial years of formation, a man discerns whether he will pursue his SCJ vocation as a religious brother or as a priest.
-Academic studies depend on the vocation and ministry one pursues but always include theological studies.
+During these initial years of formation, a man discerns whether to pursue his SCJ vocation as a religious brother or priest.
+Academic studies depend on one’s vocation and the ministry of choice but always include theological studies.
 An SCJ preparing for the priesthood generally earns a bachelor’s degree and then a master’s of divinity.
 Advanced studies may be needed for both brother and priesthood candidates preparing for specialized ministry.

 5. Final vows